| The Ideal ManBy Peter Rashkin

 urban life, they are fine.
 Out in the country it’s a whole

+different world.
 We talked about the ideals of the Russian and Chinese communist

 revolutionaries, and what they were trying to do, which is basically